hudyu17/personal_hyde/index.md

 <br>

 ## 📚 What I'm currently reading
-* The Golden Passport - Duff McDonald
+* Value(s): Building a Better World for All - Mark Carney
-* Empathy Engines - Elizabeth Sampat
+* Ninety Percent of Everything - Rose George

 Check out my <a href="{{ site.url }}/book_list">favourite books</a> if you're looking for things to read!